aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

 7. Let’s ask a different question, a bit more complex – What does "three times the performance of PostgreSQL" mean?

+    > [!Note]
-Note: you may either see a similar or a slightly different response:
+    > you may either see a similar or a slightly different response:

    ![](source/01_RetrievalAugmentedGeneration/01_QuestionAnswering_Bedrock_LLMs/static/execution7.png)